 Professor Smith is a youth basketball coach, with Toronto Triple Threat Basketball Club and Ontario Basketball’s Summer Development and Centre for Performance (CP) Programs.

-Graduate Research Supervision (LLM, PhD): Professor Smith is interested in supervising students in any of the aforementioned areas.
-He is especially interested in supporting projects with strong social justice and/or activist components.
+Graduate Research Supervision (LLM, PhD): Professor Smith is keen to supervise projects at the intersection of labour and law, and projects with strong social justice and/or activist components.

 Professor Smith is willing to read preliminary proposals from strong students in the areas of interest listed, and comment on interest in supervision prior to submission of an official application.